ITAgnesmeyer/Diga.WebView2/README.md

 }
 ```
 ## Avalonia
-You can override NativeControlHost to use the component in Avalonia.
-Only on Windows, of course!
+To use the component in Avalonia (Windows only), you can create a custom class that inherits from NativeControlHost and override its methods as needed.
 ```c#
 public class MyControl:NativeControlHost
 {